COULDA SHOULDA WOULDA

 Thomas Johnson, a junior majoring in journalism and an assistant sports editor for the Daily Trojan, ran 25 miles between the two days of a recent tournament, taking into account warm-ups and daily routines.
 In my personal opinion, the only reason someone should run more than 25 miles ever is for a marathon.
 Just thinking about it, as a baseball player myself — where you just stand there until the ball comes to you — makes me exhausted.

 Now to the Trojans’ ultimate team.
 USC offers ultimate to the entirety of the population, no matter if it’s your first time picking up a flying disc or if you’ve had 10 years of experience.
-They have three different programs: for the more advanced players, the A-team or Lockdown; for the players that want to develop more, the B-team or Blockdown; and for students that just want to stay active while having a non committed schedule, they have coed intramurals in the fall.
+They have men’s and women’s teams and within each, there are different programs for the more advanced players and for those who just want to develop.
+On the men’s side, it’s Lockdown or Blockdown, respectively, and for the women’s side, it’s the Hellions of Troy or the Kleos; and for students that just want to stay active while having a noncommitted schedule, men’s ultimate and women’s ultimate work together to host coed intramurals in the fall.

 Some may wonder how you get into ultimate because, from my own perspective, I haven’t really seen competitive ultimate anywhere.
 Growing up in the Bay Area, I wasn’t aware if any of our high schools had a team and none of my friends seemed to play it.
 However, I’m most likely wrong because others sure had high school teams.